 - Non-moving and moving violations and accidents where a ticket wasn’t issued

 - All driver’s license suspensions

 How Can I Get an Accident off My Record?

 You can take a defensive driving course to get a traffic violation removed from your record.
 However, the Texas court must check your record first to verify your course eligibility.
 You’re allowed to take a defensive driving course once annually.
 If you took one within the last twelve months, the court wouldn’t let you take it again.

 The number of traffic violations previously removed from your record can also affect your current request.
 If the court notices it has already dismissed multiple prior moving violations, it might refuse to remove the most recent one.

 Getting information removed from your driving record is also possible if inaccuracies exist.
 For example, an officer might have pulled you over for running a stop sign but didn’t actually write a ticket.
 You can request a copy of your records to look for mistakes that need correcting.

 Get Help from a Skilled Car Accident Lawyer

-At Gibson Hill Personal Injury, we take our clients’ cases personally.
+The Gibson Hill Personal Injury legal team takes our clients’ cases personally.
 We understand the challenging time you’re going through and want to help you through it.
-You can count on our legal team to aggressively pursue action against the at-fault party and try to achieve a positive outcome.
+You can count on us to aggressively pursue action against the at-fault party and try to achieve a positive outcome.

-Call the Texas car accident lawyers of Gibson Hill Personal Injury at 512-580-8334 today for a free consultation if you sustained injuries in a car accident due to someone else’s negligence.
-We’re available 24/7, so you can reach us whenever you need us.
+Call Gibson Hill Personal Injury at 512-580-8334 today for a free consultation if you sustained injuries in a car accident due to someone else’s negligence.
+We have car accident attorneys in Houston and Austin and are available 24/7, so you can reach us whenever you need us.